-1. Select the Search icon (select products only) in the taskbar, type support in the search box, and then select the HP Support Assistant app.
+1. Select the Search icon on the taskbar, type support in the search box, and then select the HP Support Assistant app.

-Select the question mark icon (select products only) in the taskbar.
+Select the question mark icon (select products only) on the taskbar.

-Select Troubleshooting and fixes, and then in the Diagnostics section, select HP Battery Check.
+Select Fixes & Diagnostics, select Check your battery, and then select Launch.
 If HP Battery Check indicates that your battery should be replaced, contact support.